web3-storage/pickup/README.md

 ## API

-A minimal ipfs-cluster compaible http API is provided for adding pins and checking pin status in [api/basic](api/basic).
-The response objects match what ipfs-cluster would return so `pickup` can be used as a drop in replacement.
+A minimal [ipfs-cluster](https://github.com/ipfs-cluster/ipfs-cluster) compatible http API is provided for adding pins and checking pin status in [api/basic](api/basic).
+The response objects match the shape ipfs-cluster would return so `pickup` can be used as a drop in replacement.
 Many of the properties make no sense for pickup and are faked.

+🏗 A full [pinning service api] is also implemented in [api/functions/PinningService.ts](api/functions/PinningService.ts), but is not currently in use.
+A future release may switch this to be the main interface once we need it.

 ### POST /pins/:cid